ckochx/ex_factor/README.md

   - [] update test file refs by CLI option
   - [] Write tests to ensure we can find modules across umbrella apps.
   - [] Add configuration hooks?
-  - [] find dead functions
-  - [] find module attrs and also move them?
-  - [] find types referenced in the moved specs
-  - [] find private functions references in refactored fn bodies.
   - [] ElixirLS integration for VSCode?
   - [] Write the module code to rename usages of the refactored function